What Is Fiber Internet and How Does It Work?

 Verizon also offers many bundling options.
 In many cases, you can get fiber internet much cheaper than standard pricing if you bundle it with your phone or TV service.

 Verizon Fios is a serious contender in the fiber internet marketplace.
-Even though they don't offer internet speeds faster than 1 Gbps, Verizon Fios is a great option for customers who want to bundle fiber internet with other Verizon services.
-If you happen to live within their service region, you can't go wrong with Verizon Fios.
+With speeds up to 2 Gbps, Verizon Fios is a great option for customers who want to bundle fiber internet with other Verizon services.

 Quantum Fiber (previously CenturyLink Fiber)